First Choice Haircutters

 First Choice Haircutters is a Canadian hair salon company.
 The company originated with a single salon in London, Ontario, in 1980 and began franchising about 2 years later.
-First Choice Haircutters was purchased by Regis Corporation in October 2000.
-Currently, it has over 400 locations throughout Canada and the United States.
+First Choice Haircutters was purchased by American hair salon conglomerate Regis Corporation in October 2000.
+Currently, it has over 400 locations throughout Canada and one in the United States (in Toledo, Ohio).
 It is a franchise company, and experienced system-wide sales of nearly $3 billion in 2007.
 First Choice Haircutters is a subsidiary of Regis Corporation, the largest hair salon chain in the world which also owns other concepts such as Supercuts, Vidal Sassoon, Cost Cutters and SmartStyle.

 Company origin and profile

 The company headquarters are located in Regis Corporation's home office, based in Minneapolis, MN.

 Often located in strip malls, the company describes itself as targeting "value-conscious families".
 Most salons are 800–1000 square feet, with a minimum frontage of 15 feet.
 The salons operate primarily on a “walk-in” or no appointment necessary basis.
 First Choice Haircutters offers a seven-day guarantee on all their products and services.
 In 2018, the company launched First Choice Cares, a national initiative intended to provide free haircuts to those in need in the communities the company is in.
 The initiative has provided roughly 500 free cuts since May 2019.